JavierLimon/javier-blog/_posts/2020-09-25-install-docker-ubuntu.md

 ## [](#header-2)Hands on

+If you are using Ubuntu with GUI desktop, please open a terminal to put the commands.

 First we need to uninstall any older version of docker

 This will preserve the content on /var/lib/docker/ images, containers, volumes and networks of any older version.